Take away: Character, Ethics, Virtues

 So, is that it?
 Does your dancer settle with that accomplishment?
 Do they feel like they’ve made it?
 Of course not – within a few weeks of executing a single pirouette, using goal setting, they’ve already imagined themselves doing a double.
 And so, the journey continues on how maybe pirouettes your dancer will eventually be able to do.

 That’s just one example of how we dance teachers teach way beyond dance.
-If you want to dig deeper into this concept, here’s a paper I wrote on this topic: What You Really Teach
+If you want to dig deeper into this concept, you can find the paper I wrote on this topic in my book, Dance Studio Toolbox, The Book

 Keeping this present in the mind when we’re teaching will continually assist us to stay focused on the what we really teach.